Who we are

 |Sarah L Gleadell

 Sarah manages our Learning Collaboration.
 She deals with all the administration, organisation, communications, account management and logistics for members, trainers and attendees.
 Sarah has excellent connections with Cambridge's business community and this network has lead her to be a key figure in managing Learning at Work Week activities (throughout the year) and workplace wellbeing issues.

 Andrea is responsible for running two of our peer learning groups, ensuring a varied calendar of events with collaboration and facilitation from group members.
 With extensive knowledge of our CMS and CRM systems and a keen interest in IT, Andrea also deals with first line tech support both internally and for our members.
 She is also managing our current website redevelopment programme, which aims to improve systems for the Network team and members.

 A history graduate, Alexandra has ended up working with various technology companies in Cambridge; including CSR, ProQuest, Cambridge University Press and UbiNetics.
 From publishing she moved into B2B marketing and PR and now manages digital marketing for Cambridge Network and our members.
 She manages our website, social media and supports members in making the most of their memberships.

 Rebekah is one of the receptionists for the Hauser Forum and is an administrator for Cambridge Network.
-She manages reception and supports building tenants: Cambridge Innovation Capital, Cambridge Network and ideaSpace.
+She manages reception, the Seminar Centre and supports building tenants: Cambridge Enterprise, Cambridge Innovation Capital and ideaSpace.

 Louise manages our events programme, which includes regular networking meetings with guest speakers as well as bespoke events for members or visitors to Cambridge.
 She also organises some of our our peer learning groups which support career and personal development for Network members.
 Louise has excellent connections with Cambridge's business community and her knowledge of the regional economy means she our first point of call for inward investment guidance and signposting.